mns54/mns54.github.io/_pages/cv.md

 ## Education
 * Ph.D. student in Economics, University of Wisconsin-Madison, Aug 2021 - Present
+* M.S. in Economics, University of Wisconsin-Madison, Dec 2023
 * M.A. in Economics, University of Tokyo, Mar 2021
 * B.S. in Civil Engineering, University of Tokyo, Mar 2019